fordesmith/crisp-dna/_docs/what-is-syncopate.md

 We believe these values lead to personal happiness as well as business success.

 Basically, we're trying to find the magic balance between being someone who makes the world a better place, being an independent consultant (full freedom, no support), and being an employee (little freedom, lots of support).

+We based the idea of Syncopate on Crisp, a Swedish consulting company.
+We cloned their DNA!
+Want to start a similar org?
+See [How to clone the Crisp DNA](how-to-copy.html).